Sup2point0/Assort/affine/readme.md

 See [affinitys](affinitys.md) for a full list of affinitys, or [spells](spells.md) for a list of affinical spells.
 Here are some cool ones to check out first!

+> Everything in this folder is written in [Antarctican English](https://github.com/Sup2point0/Antarctica/blob/home/logistics/linque/readme.md).
+Most words are recognyzable, but those that may be ambiguous will have a [link](https://github.com/Sup2point0/Antarctica/blob/home/logistics/linque/dict.md 'watch out for these!') you can hover over, to view its standard English equivalent.

 ### Affinitys
 [koniokinetis](affinitys/koniokinetics.md)
 [novis](affinitys/novis.md)